pejter/twitch-queue-bot/README.md

 and the following **mod** commands:

-- !next -> Advance the queue by one, it will also display who's the next person
+- !next -> Advance the queue by one and displays the new head of the queue
 - !clear -> Clear the queue

 Features